 "[Facadism] illustrates a compromise, if your idea of compromise is that no one ends up entirely happy," says Randy Cotton, associate director of the Preservation Alliance for Greater Philadelphia, about the York Row project under way in his city.
 Philadelphia will be getting a retail complex and its tallest apartment building, fronted by a row of early 18th-century row houses.
 When the proposal was first brought forward more than five years ago, the city was in danger of losing the York Row houses altogether.
 "We looked at the totality of the project and talked [the developers] into saving the buildings back to the roof ridge line," Cotton says.
 "They gave up something, and we gave up something."

 On the other side of Pennsylvania, the Pittsburgh History & Landmarks Foundation faces a similar struggle.
 The mayor's 1999 plan for redevelopment of the Fifth and Forbes section of downtown called for 64 buildings to be destroyed to make way for new construction that would lure retail chains.
-This plan was so controversial that it landed the neighborhood on the National Trust's 11 Most Endangered List in 2001.
-The city replaced that plan in April 2002 with a recommendation comparable to one that was originally put forth four years ago.
+This plan was so controversial that it landed the neighborhood on the National Trust's 11 Most Endangered List in 2001.with a recommendation comparable to one that was originally put forth four years ago.
 The new proposal combines saving entire structures with the occasional facade-only rehabilitation.